xipki/xipki/README.md

   The SDK ([xipki/xisdk](https://github.com/xipki/xisdk))
   provides both the full-featured CA client and the lite version to enroll and revoke certificates via CMP.

+  The binary `xipki-sdk-<version>`.tar.gz contains several example scripts in the folder xipki/client-script.
+  They can be executed in the karaf shell as follows:
+  - `source file:./xipki/client-script/cmp-client.script`
+  - `source file:./xipki/client-script/rest-client.script`
+  - `source file:./xipki/client-script/scep-client.script`

 * REST API
   The shell script `xipki/client-script/rest.sh` of the `xipki-pki` demonstrates